bytebase/bytebase.com/content/docs/tutorials/api-user-database-permission.md

 ## Summary

 Congratulations!
-You've successfully created a database permission monitoring tool using the Bytebase API.
-This monitor allows you to:
+You've successfully created a user and database permission inspection tool using the Bytebase API.
+This allows you to:

-1. Track which users have access to specific databases
+1. Inspect which users have access to specific databases.
-1. Monitor which databases a particular user can access
+1. Inspect which databases a particular user can access.

-By leveraging these API calls within existing DevOps platforms, organizations can significantly improve their database access governance and security posture.
+By leveraging these API calls within existing DevOps platforms, organizations can improve their database access governance and security posture.